 Every long-term care home must have a way for residents and others to complain about the Bill of Rights not being followed.
-Inspectors from the Ministry of Health and Long-Term Care must enforce the Bill of Rights during their yearly inspections or when someone makes a complaint.
+Inspectors from the Ministry of Long-Term Care enforce the Bill of Rights through various types of inspections, including when someone makes a complaint to the Ministry.
 Residents can also enforce their rights by taking the long-term care home to court, or by other means.
-There is more information about this starting on page 29 of this booklet.
+There is more information about this starting on page 30 of this booklet.